-Fort Point is open Friday, Saturday and Sunday from 10am to 5pm.
+Fort Point is open Friday - Sunday from 10 am to 5 pm.
 It's free to visit.

 You will see signs along the way, however, ask for directions at the Golden Gate Bridge Visitors Center before setting off to ensure you head in the right direction.